Kupavtsev/_statistics/_fromExcel_toshib/readMe.md

 1. My Deals
 app_tofile.py
-    It's reading excel file (DEALS.XLSX) with my deals and put result to file DEALS.PY as list.
+    It's reading excel file (DEALS.XLSX) with my deals and put result to file DEALS.
+    "from pandas import Timestamp
+    deals = ..."
+    PY as list.
-    It would contain all deals, like open and Close postion
+    It would contain all deals, like open and Close postion DONT'T FORGOT TO OPEN SAVING FUNCTION....

 app.py
-    Importing deals.py, convert data for database structure and save it in RESULT.PY as list It's contain only sign about deal in the list
+    Importing deals.py, convert data for database structure and save it in RESULT.PY as list from pandas import Timestamp
+    from datetime import datetime
+    It's contain only sign about deal in the list

+Maybe I should restructure this to different folders...

 2. Market Deals
 tofile_ri_tape.py